fenago/deep-learning-for-nlp/Lab Guides/chapter_24/Lab_15.md

 The cumulative and individual 1-gram BLEU use the same weights, e.g. (1, 0, 0, 0).
 The
 2-gram weights assign a 50% to each of 1-gram and 2-gram and the 3-gram weights are 33%
 for each of the 1, 2 and 3-gram scores.
-Let’s make this concrete by calculating the cumulative scores for BLEU-1, BLEU-2, BLEU-3 and BLEU-4:
+Let's make this concrete by calculating the cumulative scores for BLEU-1, BLEU-2, BLEU-3 and BLEU-4:
 # cumulative BLEU scores
 from nltk.translate.bleu_score import sentence_bleu